 Do I have to complete any assignments or reports after the programme?

 Students participating in any of our programmes must submit feedback materials to CEO, within one week after the programme, including but not limited to a sharing or reflection article, as well as photos and videos taken during the programme.
 Specific requirements on feedback materials will be discussed during the pre-departure briefing session.
-The deposit will not be refunded if students fail to fulfill the above requirements.

 Will I be disqualified by any party after I confirm the offer?